 I just called Sissie for a rescue, hoping she can figure out what I need.
 As I have no idea what I need.
 Well other than a kick in the butt to get the piles done.
 There are only 4 of them well maybe 5.
 So here they are, in the order of me trying to do them.

-1. hem three pants, fix three belt loops
+1. hem three pants, fix sets of belt loops

-2. mend belt loop, mend shirt, mend shirt, sew around a quilt to reattach binding
+2. mend belt loop, mend shirt, mend shirt, mend shirt, sew around a quilt to reattach binding

 3. Fix a shirt, patch a hole